Skip to main content

 ERA-NETs and Joint Programming Initiatives (JPI) are alliances between national and regional research funding institutions in different countries that conduct their own transnational calls for proposals.

-JPND aims to increase coordinated investment between participating countries in research aimed at finding causes, developing cures, and identifying appropriate ways to care for those with neurodegenerative diseases.
+JPND is an initiative from the last framework programme, Horizon 2020, and aims to increase coordinated investment between participating countries in research aimed at finding causes, developing cures, and identifying appropriate ways to care for those with neurodegenerative diseases.

 JPND Website

-The JPI AMR coordinates national research funding and supports collaborative action for filling knowledge gaps on AMR with a One Health perspective.
+The JPI AMR is an initiative from the last framework programme, Horizon 2020, and coordinates national research funding and supports collaborative action for filling knowledge gaps on AMR with a One Health perspective.

 JPI AMR Website

-JPI MYBL is working on a programmed approach to enhance coordination and collaboration between national and international research programmes related to demographic change.
+JPI MYBL is an initiative from the last framework programme, Horizon 2020, and is working on a programmed approach to enhance coordination and collaboration between national and international research programmes related to demographic change.

 JPI MYBL Website

-JPI HDHL is working on a programmed approach to align national R&I strategies and to fund new research, in order to facilitate true understanding of the relationship between diet, physical activity and health.
+JPI HDHL is an initiative from the last framework programme, Horizon 2020, and is working on a programmed approach to align national R&I strategies and to fund new research, in order to facilitate true understanding of the relationship between diet, physical activity and health.

 JPI HDHL Website

-The EJP RD will develop an effective RD research ecosystem to improve the integration, effectiveness and social impact of RD research by developing, demonstrating and promoting Europe/world-wide research, and sharing clinical data, resources, procedures, knowledge and expertise.
+The EJP RD has ended on 31 August 2024.
+It aimed at developing an effective RD research ecosystem to improve the integration, effectiveness and social impact of RD research by developing, demonstrating and promoting Europe/world-wide research, and sharing clinical data, resources, procedures, knowledge and expertise.
+The initiative’s commitment to the rare diseases community continues with the European Rare Disease Research Alliance (ERDERA) that started on 01 September 2024.

 EJP RD Website

-The ERA-NET NEURON is a funding platform focused on brain-related diseases and disorders of the nervous system and holds a strategic position in bringing pre-clinical and clinical research communities closer together and fostering translational research, while covering the entire value chain.
+The ERA-NET NEURON is a Cofund initiative from the last framework programme, Horizon 2020, and is a funding platform focused on brain-related diseases and disorders of the nervous system and holds a strategic position in bringing pre-clinical and clinical research communities closer together and fostering translational research, while covering the entire value chain.

 ERA-NET NEURON Website

-TRANSCAN-3 aims at becoming a catalyst for a sustainable model of funding of cancer research in Europe, with an approach driven by what is beneficial to cancer patients and to society as a whole.
+TRANSCAN-3 is a Cofund initiative running until February 2026 and aims at becoming a catalyst for a sustainable model of funding of cancer research in Europe, with an approach driven by what is beneficial to cancer patients and to society as a whole.

 TRANSCAN-3 Website

-EuroNanoMed3 has the goal of creating and funding collaborative research and innovation projects that can convert research in nanotechnology into practical gains in medicine.
+EuroNanoMed3 had the goal of creating and funding collaborative research and innovation projects that can convert research in nanotechnology into practical gains in medicine.

 EuroNanoMed3 Website